 The museum in the premises of the Gurudwara was named after the great Sikh warrior, Baghel Singh.
 You can find amazing paintings done by the best from all over India.
 These paintings detail the teachings and life history of great Sikh Gurus.
 Headphones are kept there in order to listen to the videos.

 Yatri Niwas in Bangla Sahib Gurudwara:

 This place is for the devotees to stay.
-An early booking can give you assurance that the room is confirmed.
+Early booking can give you the assurance that the room is confirmed.
 Devotees can rest at Yatri Niwas and visit the Gurudwara and help out in Langar at leisure if there are willing to spend a longer time in this place.

 The next time you are planning to stay in Delhi, don’t miss this awe-inspiring Gurudwara.
 We would recommend you to spend some time and involve in Langar.
 There is no better experience than helping out in the langar of Gurudwara.
 Are you eager to know what else you can do in Delhi and the best way to get around in Delhi?
 Check out our latest blogs on Delhi to get detailed before you make a plan!